tonyhschu/manifold-cad-live-preview/BETTER_EXPORT_PLAN.md

 4. Remove the old wrapper functions once transition is complete

 This approach concentrates all the async complexity at the module initialization boundary while keeping the core modeling code pure and synchronous, which aligns with the project's goals.

+## Adjustments to the Original Plan

+During implementation, we encountered several challenges that required adjustments to our original design:

+### Challenges

+1. **ESM Limitations**: The ES Module system doesn't allow dynamic runtime exports.
+Our initial plan to automatically export all utility functions using `Object.entries(utils).forEach(([key, value]) => { exports[key] = value })` doesn't work in ESM since there's no `exports` object.

+2. **Import Structure**: The manifold-3d package only provides a default export (the module initializer function), not named exports as we initially assumed.

+### Solutions

+1. **Manual Exports with Validation**: Instead of dynamic exports, we now manually export known utility functions and include validation logic that warns when there's a mismatch between available utilities and our exports.

+2. **Utils Object**: We still collect all utility functions in a `utils` object that users can access, providing a convenient way to discover and use all utility functions.

+3. **Validation Script**: We've added a dedicated validation script (`validate-api.js`) that checks if our API is complete and correctly matches the underlying ManifoldCAD functionality.

+While we couldn't achieve fully automatic exports as originally planned, this approach provides good maintainability with validation checks that alert developers when updates are needed.